bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Arduino-Code/README.md

 The library that was modified is a pretty old one.
 However, it will work for most purposes with this old library.<br>
 Please see the [README file](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/Arduino-Code/libraries/Nefitserial/README.md) of the library folder for all the details.

-In the code of the main file ALL pieces are already there to send data to the EMS bus, I have not tested this.
+In the code of the main file ALL pieces are already there to send data to the EMS bus, I have tested it and it all works but in my situation I only need the read parts.
 The parts I did not need to acquire the bus data, I commented out or just ignored.
 What is not in there is fetching the HTTP GET requests from Domoticz (so you can send commands from Domoticz to the Arduino).

-If you intend to send data, you also need to change the thermostat type in the writeRegister() function!
+If you intend to send data to the thermostat, you also need to change the thermostat type in the writeRegister() function!
 Furthermore if you have another thermostat than the RC20 you need to add the specific commands in the regNefitCoding array to read and write that thermostat.

 There might also be some left over redundant stuff in the code.
 You can ignore it or remove it.